needle-mirror/com.unity.burst/Documentation~/Burst.md

 ## Known issues

-- The target CPU is currently hardcoded per platform (e.g SSE4 for Windows 64 bits)
+- The maximum target CPU is currently hardcoded per platform (e.g `X64_SSE4` for Windows 64 bits), see the table above.
+- Building IOS standalone player from windows will not use Burst, (see [Burst AOT Requirements](#burst-aot-requirements))
+- Building Android standalone playre from linux will not use Burst, (see [Burst AOT Requirements](#burst-aot-requirements))
+- Mathematical functions for `double2`, `double3`, `double4` are currently not optimized and using the slower scalar version
+- When building a first time a player with Burst, and after disabling Burst, rebuilding a player, the previous generated Burst shared library is not removed and will be loaded.
+The file has to be removed manually (A fix will come before stable 1.0)

 These known issues will be resolved in a future release of Burst.